MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ## Applied steps

 The Power Query editor serves as an interface to help you create the appropriate M script for the transforms that you're after and ensures valid code.
 The Power Query editor interprets the M script and displays the query as a series of steps.
 On the right-hand side, you'll notice a section called [applied steps](applied-steps.md).
 This section displays all the steps or transforms used in your query.
+This set of step names is a friendly way to view the M script that Power Query has created for you.

 ![Image of the applied steps and the data preview view.](media/query-folding-basics/applied-steps-section.png)